PBertinJohannet/Mona/README.md

 ## GADT Syntax

-Data declarations uses a similar syntax than Haskell's GADTs.
+Data declarations uses a similar syntax to Haskell's GADTs.

 You can, for example use it to create a safe head function.
 ```